asthman666/doc/C#/static.md

 * A static class is basically the same as a non-static class, but there is one difference: a static class cannot be instantiated.

-* A static class can be used as a convenient container for sets of methods that just operate on input parameters and do not have to get or set any internal instance fields.
+* A static class can be used as a convenient container for sets of methods that just operate on input parameters and do not have to get or set any internal **instance** fields.
 For example, `System.Match` class is a static class.

 * A static constructor is only called one time, and a static class remains in memory for the lifetime of the application domain in which your program resides.

+* Creating a static class is therefore basically the same as creating a class that contains only static members and a private constructor.

-* The advantage of using a static class is that the compiler can check to make sure that no instance members are accidentally added.
+  The advantage of using a static class is that the compiler can check to make sure that no instance members are accidentally added.

 * Static classes are sealed and therefore cannot be inherited.

 * Non-static classes should also define a static constructor if the class contains static members that require non-trivial initialization.

-* Contains only static members.
+  Contains only static members.

-* Cannot contain Instance Constructors.
+  Cannot contain Instance Constructors.
 However, they can contain a static constructor.

 ### Static Members